paradoxxxzero/blog/_posts/2014-02-28-butterfly.markdown

 To try it, it's as simple as:

 {% highlight bash %}
 $ sudo pip install butterfly      # Install butterfly
-$ butterfly.server.py        # Launch the web server
+$ butterfly.server.py --unsecure  # Launch the web server unsecure
 {% endhighlight %}

 Then all you have to do is go to : [localhost:57575](http://localhost:57575)